embecosm-cheri/morello-linux/README.md

 ## Docker image for Morello Linux based on Debian.

 This page contains some simple instructions to get you started on Morello.
-In less the 10 minutes you should be able to setup a docker container with everything you need to build and boot into a Morello Debian environment on a Fixed Virtual Platform (FVP: https://developer.arm.com/downloads/-/arm-ecosystem-fvps).
+In less than 10 minutes you should be able to setup a docker container with everything you need to build and boot into a Morello Debian environment on a Fixed Virtual Platform (FVP: https://developer.arm.com/downloads/-/arm-ecosystem-fvps).

 **To set it up please follow the instructions below.**